aryanraj2713/SR-ARRALM/README.md

 - First-time model usage triggers automatic download
 - Ollama service must be running for inference
 - Test results are stored in the `results/` directory
 - Embeddings are cached in the `data/embeddings/` directory
+- Reports are generated in `results/report/` with visualizations in `results/report/assets/`

 PYTHONPATH=/Users/aryanraj/Developer/final_year python utils/source_testing.py --models "deepseek-r1-1.5b"